RyanRana/GIST-GitHub-Intelligent-Summary-Tool/README.md

 - Provide a chatbox powered by OpenAI's GPT for user queries.
 - Graphical representation of repository details (e.g., stars over time, commit frequency).

-## Requirements

-### Must Have
-- Ability to input a GitHub repository URL.
-- Display repository stars.
-- List repository collaborators.
-- Show commit histories.
-- Provide a chatbox powered by OpenAI's GPT for user queries.
-- Graphical representation of repository details.

-### Should Have
-- User authentication for personalized experience.
-- Detailed statistics on repository issues and pull requests.
-- Notifications for repository updates.

-### Could Have
-- Integration with other version control platforms (e.g., GitLab, Bitbucket).
-- Advanced analytics on code quality and repository health.
-- Customizable dashboards for different user roles.

-### Won't Have
-- Hosting of GitHub repositories.
-- Code editing capabilities within the tool.

 ## Architecture Overview

 The architecture of GIST is based on a modular design to ensure scalability and maintainability.
 The main components are: